UAE: 3 expats win Dh50,000 grand prize each with Big Ticket's latest draw

 Mohammad Rashed, another winner from Dubai, is a 29-year-old sales manager from Bangladesh.
 The expat had been trying his luck since the last six months with his two friends.

-Fasila Nishad, an English teacher from Kerala who is living in Qatar with her family, has been purchasing tickets with her husband for the last five years.
+Fasila Nishad, an English teacher from Kerala who lives in Qatar with her family, has been purchasing tickets with her husband for the last five years.

 "I learned about Big Ticket from my husband five years ago, and since then, we've bought tickets almost every month.
 When I received the news about my win, I didn’t believe it at first as I was shocked.
 After checking the email and website, I accepted the reality."